 - Log on to www.scois.net

-- Use the username northwestern and password trojans to get started
+- Use the username northwestern and password Trojans01 to get started.

-- Begin by setting up your own portfiolio so that you can save assessment results and career and college information
+- Students may then create a portfolio so that you can save assessment results and career and college information.
+The student is responsible for remembering their password.